akheirollahi/akheirollahi/README.md

-Hello, I’m Atefeh, a Data enthusiast with an M.Sc. in Statistics from Memorial University of Newfoundland, Canada.
+Hello, I’m Atefeh, a Data enthusiast with an M.Sc. in Statistics from Memorial University.
 I am passionate about data science and thrive on developing and implementing machine learning models, statistical analysis, and business intelligence solutions.

+🎖️ I may not be more gifted or talented than other data enthusiasts, but my curiosity and determination set me apart.
+I'm a self-driven learner and stick with problems until I find the right solution.

 My GitHub repository showcases my work in: